xaur/writings/posts/201911xx-marketing-strategies.md

 ## Grow our social media

-Social media stats is often the first thing we look at to estimate the size of the community and the success of the project.
-Let's look at Decred's latest bi-monthly follower counts for English platforms:
+Social media stats are often the first thing we check to estimate the size of the community and the success of the project.
+Let's look at Decred's bi-monthly follower counts for English platforms:

 platform|Dec 18|Feb 19|Apr 19|Jun 19|Aug 19|Oct 19
 ---|--:|--:|--:|--:|--:|--: